UK’s most Ethical Burgers just got more Ethical

 As you would expect, our mixes contain no palm oil or saturated fats.
 In fact they contain no added oil or fats at all.

 Whilst our organic soya mince is sourced from France, we are working towards reducing our dependence on soya products.
-At Veggies events we use a blend of regular Burger Mix & Hemp Mix.
-This blend will soon be rolled out to join the other mixes in stores.
+At Veggies events we use a Festival Mix, combining regular Burger Mix & Hemp Mix.
+This blend is being rolled out to join the other mixes in stores, and our online shop.

 Most of the ingredients are organically grown, mainly wholewheat breadcrumb, oats, soya mince, onion, garlic, yeast extract, seasalt, malt flour or beetroot, gum, herbs & spices.
 Our suppliers advise us that the wheat is “usually from the UK, sometimes from Finland or Sweden”.
 The oats are supplied from Cheshire & sourced from UK or the EU, and the soya is certified as coming from France.
 Dark malt is supplied from Essex-based EDME, from grain grown in East Anglia.

 The product has a 12 month shelf life and can be held in stock at ambient temperatures.

 More product information, ingredients, nutritional info, recipes and details of other outlets may be found …here…

 For catering or wholesale supplies – Contact Us.